Skip to content

 The Hybrid Model

-Some creators run both — a free page for reach and a paid page for premium content.
-The free page acts as a funnel, converting free subscribers into paying subscribers on the premium page.
+When you run both — a free page for reach and a paid page for premium content — the free page functions as a conversion funnel that feeds paying subscribers into your premium ecosystem.
+More logistically demanding, but often the highest-revenue structure for creators with the systems to support it.

 The Revenue Comparison